DanoDataScientist/medicare-ipps-sqlite/README.md

 * Execute all SQL query statements in the `analysis.config` file and write the results of each query to a separate file in the `results` directory.

+## Future features
+* Perform comparisons of data from different datasets.
+* Create plots of data from one or more datasets.

 ## Running the program

 This program was developed and tested using: